 As telecommuting for school and work becomes more widespread, SPC identified homes without access to the internet in our region.
-According to the 2020 ACS, 130,612 households in the region reported having no internet access.
-This represents about 11.9% of the region's population.
+According to the 2020 Census, 118,701 households in the region reported having no internet access.
+This represents about 10.8% of the households in the region.
 As illustrated in Figure 5, this population is concentrated in the rural area, around the boundaries of the region.

-Finally, according to the ACS 10% of the households in the region have no available vehicle at home.
+Finally, according to the 2020 Census, 109,478 households in the region reported having no available vehicle at home.
+This represents about 10% of the households in the region.
 As depicted in Figure 6, this population is also widely spread throughout the region.